Table of Contents

 In nuclear power plants, we get energy as a result of the fission reaction.
 During fission reaction, heavy atoms, such as Uranium atoms, split up into smaller parts releasing a large amount of energy.

-Nuclear power plants give out a lot of nuclear radiations and a vast amount of heat.
-A part of this heat is used to run power plants while a lot of heat goes waste into the environment.
+Nuclear power plants give out a lot of nuclear radiation and a vast amount of heat.
+A part of this heat is used to run power plants while a lot of heat goes waste in the environment.

 Energy from water power is very cheap.
 Dams are being constructed at suitable locations in different parts of the world.
 Dams serve many purposes.
 They help to control floods by storing water.
 The water stored in dams is used for irrigation and also to generate electrical energy without creating many environmental problems.